MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Our Benchmark

 \subsection{Toolbox}

-We implement an extensible and reproducible modular-based toolbox for our benchmark, as shown in Fig \ref{overview}.
-The framework can be divided into four main modules, including \textit{Data Preprocess Module}, \textit{Attack Module}, \textit{Defense Module} and \textit{Evaluation Module}.
+We implement an extensible and reproducible modular-based toolbox for our benchmark, as shown in Fig. \ref{overview}.
+The framework can be roughly divided into four primary modules, including \textit{Data Preprocess Module}, \textit{Attack Module}, \textit{Defense Module} and \textit{Evaluation Module}.

 \textit{\textbf{Data Preprocess Module.}} This module is designed to preprocess all data resources required before launching attacks or defenses, including datasets, classifiers and parameters.
 Consequently, we furnish this module with three fundamental functionalities: \textit{dataset preprocessing}, \textit{target model training}, and \textit{parameter management}.
-For \textbf{dataset preprocessing}, we build a unified pipeline for each dataset, which automatically carries out a series of operations such as spliting dataset and image transformations (\textit{e.g.} center crop and resize) based on the split file and chosen resolution from users.
+For \textbf{dataset preprocessing}, we build a unified pipeline for each dataset, which automatically carries out a series of operations such as splitting dataset and image transformations (\textit{e.g.} center crop and resize) based on the split file and chosen resolution from users.
 For \textbf{target model training}, users can further leverage the processed datasets to train designated classifiers.
 We abstract the general procedures in classifier training into a base trainer class to facilitate users in extending and customizing their own classifiers.
-For \textbf{parameter management}, we encapsulate parameters used in different processes into specific configuration classes, such as TrainConfig designated for the training process and AttackConfig for the attack process, thus ensuring organized and efficient parameter handling across various operations in the workflow.
+For \textbf{parameter management}, we encapsulate parameters used in different processes into specific configuration classes, such as TrainConfig, designated for the training process, and AttackConfig for the attack process, thus ensuring organized and efficient parameter handling in the workflow.

 \textit{\textbf{Attack Module.}} The workflow of MI attacks can be roughly divided into two stages.
 The first stage is \textbf{GAN training}, where the module abstracts the general training process of GANs into a basic trainer class.
 This allows users not only train GANs that are pre-built into the benchmark, but also extend to their uniquely designed GANs.
 The second stage is the core \textbf{inversion attack}, which we split into three parts: \textit{latent vectors initialization}, \textit{iterative optimization}, and an optional \textit{post-processing} step.
-After completion of the attack, the module preserves essential data such as the final optimized images and latent vectors, facilitating subsequent evaluation and analysis.
+After the completion of the attack, the module preserves essential data such as the final optimized images and latent vectors, facilitating subsequent evaluation and analysis.

 \textit{\textbf{Defense Module.}} Considering the mainstream MI defense strategies are applied during the training process of target classifiers, we design the defense module following the target model training functionality within the \textit{Data Preprocessing Module}.
 To enhance extensibility, we incorporate defense strategies as part of the training parameters for classifiers to enable the defense during the training process of target models, which decouples the defense from the training pipeline.
 In this way, we allow users to customize their own defense strategies against MI attacks.